nicusX/etcd-terraform-ansible-aws-sample/README.md

-# Provisioning etcd cluster on AWS using Terraform and Ansible
+# Provisioning an etcd cluster on AWS, using Terraform and Ansible

-The goal of this sample project is provisioning AWS infrastructure and installing an [etcd](https://coreos.com/etcd/) HA cluster.
+The goal of this sample project is provisioning the AWS infrastructure and installing an [etcd](https://coreos.com/etcd/) cluster.
 The infrastructure is not production-ready, but get close to it.

-Infrastructure includes:

-- AWS VPC
 - HA setup: separate Availability Zones for different nodes
 - 3 *etcd* nodes cluster, one per AZ
 - Private and public subnets, with *etcd* nodes not directly accessible from the internet, but exposed through a load balancer